26 - 27 May 2026 | Grand Millennium, Auckland

 Construction Project of the Year

-Recognises the exemplary management and team success in delivering exceptional project performance in the construction sector.
+Recognises exemplary management and team success in delivering exceptional project performance within the construction sector.

 Recognises a project/programme/portfolio manager for significant achievements or sustained excellence in applying key principles and standards in managing one or multiple projects/programmes/portfolios.

-Recognises exceptional project management and team performance in the successful delivery of a technology-driven project.
+Honours exceptional management and team performance in delivering a technology-driven project that enables innovation and organisational transformation.

 Ticket options